hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 <br/>

 **No learning path**.
 The learning path isn't really a learning path.
-Lacks guidance.
+While it has support for progress of what you've done, etc. I really feel it lacks guidance and proper steps.

 <br/>